 Prescott, AZ 86304-8062

-- SRP SurePayTM(a direct-debit payment program) automatically withdraws funds from your designated bank account 10 days after the bill date.
+- SRP SurePayTM (a direct-debit payment program) automatically withdraws funds from your designated bank account 21 days after the bill date.

-- Our eChexTM service lets you pay by check online at srpnet.com, over the phone, or at our SRP PayCenters®.
+- Our eChexTM service lets you pay with your bank account online at srpnet.com, over the phone, or at an SRP PayCenter®.

-Please note: SRP cannot guarantee continuous service if you pay through unauthorized payment processors, including your bank's online payment program, which may not remit your payments to SRP in a timely manner.
+Please note: SRP cannot guarantee continuous service if you pay through unauthorized payment processors, including your bank's online payment program or an energy services consultant, which may not remit your payments to SRP in a timely manner.
 If SRP does not receive payment by the due date on the bill, a late-payment fee may apply and your service may be subject to disconnect.

-If you're on the General Service Price Plan (E-36) or SRP Time-of-Use™ (TOU) Price Plan (E-32), you can view and print up to three years of past bills.
+View and Print Your Bills Online If you are a customer on the General Service Price Plan (E-36) or SRP Time-of-Use™ (TOU) Price Plan (E-32), you can view and print up to three years of past bills.
 You can also receive automated email and text notifications that alert you of certain conditions on your account, including when your bill is available, when payment is due and past due, and when a payment is confirmed.
 In addition, you can elect to stop paper bills.
-Go to My Account to view your bills and select as many eNotification options as you like.
+Go to srpnet.com/myaccount to view your bills and select as many eNotes options as you like.

-Budget Billing™ helps you balance the seasonal highs and lows of your electric bill to make your payments predictable each month.
-We total your annual energy cost for the previous year and divide it by 12.
+Budget Billing™ helps you balance the seasonal highs and lows of your electric bill to make your payments more predictable each month.
+We determine your average monthly energy cost over a 12-month period.
 We will review your usage periodically for any significant changes and adjust your payment amount if necessary.
 You may enroll in Budget Billing throughout the year.
-However, the best time to enroll is around October in order to build a sufficient credit in your account to cover your usage during the summer.
+However, the best time to enroll is during the fall months in order to build a sufficient credit in your account to cover your usage during the summer.
 Your enrollment in Budget Billing will be canceled if you miss two payments within 12 months.

 When you request new or additional electric service, you agree to these terms of service and payment.